tech-cow/blockmaster/README.md

 #### Step 6: Understanding Proof of Work

-To understand POW or Proof of Work, read this [blog](https://medium.com/@karthik.seshu/cryptocurrency-proof-of-work-vs-proof-of-stake-e1eee1420b10).
+To understand Proof of Work (POW), read this [blog](https://medium.com/@karthik.seshu/cryptocurrency-proof-of-work-vs-proof-of-stake-e1eee1420b10).
 Quote from Karthik:

 > Proof of Work (PoW) as the name states is the validation of the work that happened and proving it is correct.
 Bitcoin and many alt coins follow this way of consensus to make sure the authenticity of the chain is good.